EMBRYOPSIDA Pirani & Prado

 Large stems of some Pinaceae are quite frequently found very close together, whether because of vegetative growth or because of the germination and establishment of seeds from an overlooked animal cache (Tomback & Linhart 1990 and references).

 Pollination Biology & Seed Dispersal.
-See above.
+See also above.
 Details of pollination mechanisms are quite diverse, although the pollen lands on the pollination droplet exuding from the micropyle and overall wind pollination is the norm (Little et al. 2014).
 Nepi et al. (2016, esp.
 2017) found that the droplets coming from the micropyle of such wind-pollinated taxa were lower in sugar but higher in total amino acids than those of ambophilous (with both wind- and insect-pollination) taxa.
 Doyle and O'Leary (1935b) described the distinctive pollination in Larix and Pseudotsuga where the pollen, which lacks sacci, lands on an almost stigmatic extension of the integument, the margins of which tend to inroll; contact with the nucellus may (Larix) or may not (Pseudotsuga) be needed for pollen tubes to develop.
 The time from pollination to fertilization may be over a year and pollen germination can take months (Little et al. 2014 and references).
 Comparing the young seed cones of Picea and Abies, Losada and Leslie (2018) found differences in appearance of the cones could be understood in terms of variation in the rate of cone scale development, but it seemed to have little to do with how effective pollination was.

-The female cones of several genera of Pinaceae seem to be thermogenic, being up to 150 C warmer than the needles, and as a consequence they emit infrared radiation (Takács et al. 2017) - and for the consequence of that, see below...
+The female cones of several genera of Pinaceae seem to be thermogenic, being up to 150 C warmer than the needles, and as a consequence they emit infrared radiation (Takács et al. 2017) - and for the consequences of that, see below...